snack-squad/snack-squad.github.io/index.md

 * Landing Page
 * User Home Page
+* Listed Restaurants
 * Admin Home Page
 * Vendor Home Page
 * Add Vendor Page
 * Today's Picks Page
-* List Of Food Trucks
-* List of Campus Dining Areas
-* List of food you can just grab and go without the need to wait
+* Add and Edit restaurants as well as picks.

 ## Beyond the Basics

 * Ability for users who are logged in to filter food locations by preference for food, tags and whether they have favorited the place
 * Ability to search for a food item via a sitewide searchbar
+* Ability to have a bauilt in menu for each page.

 ## Deployment